 A New Direction

 Dr. Joe DiPietro was elected UT’s 25th president by the Board of Trustees in October 2010.

-As chancellor of the UT Institute of Agriculture at the time of his election as president, DiPietro already was familiar with the university, DiPietro immediately rolled up his sleeves to finalize changes to the UT Foundation to enhance private fundraising abilities, allocate resources to aid UT Knoxville with its goal of becoming a top 25 research institution and continue preparations for the end of stimulus funding that aided the University through the national economic downturn that began in 2008.
+As chancellor of the UT Institute of Agriculture at the time of his election as president, DiPietro already was familiar with the University, and immediately rolled up his sleeves to finalize changes to the UT Foundation to enhance private fundraising abilities, to allocate resources to aid UT Knoxville with its goal of becoming a top 25 research institution, and to continue preparations for the end of stimulus funding that aided the University through the national economic downturn that began in 2008.
 In 2015, DiPietro introduced a plan to transition the University’s business model to rely less heavily on tuition and state appropriations and become more efficient and effective and entrepreneurial while striving for excellence.

-DiPietro’s leadership will allow the university to further fulfill its commitment to education, research and economic development for the state of Tennessee.
+DiPietro’s leadership allows the University to further fulfill its mission to educate, discover and connect with the people of the state of Tennessee.